Enfey/UoN-CS-MSci-Notes/Semester 1 Y3/Linkers and Loaders/Chapters/Chapter 9.md

 		`DT_PLTREL`
 			An entry with the tag `DT_PLTREL` specifies the type of relocation entry to which the procedure linkage table refers.
 The `d_val` member holds `DT_REL` or `DT_RELA`, as appropriate.
 All relocations in a procedure linkage table must use the same relocation type.
 		`DT_PLTGOT`
 			An entry with the tag `DT_PLTGOT` holds an address associated with the procedure linkage table and/or the global offset table.
-Interpreted according to architecture.
+Interpreted according to architecture, but typically contains the address of .got.plt.
 	`DT_HASH`, `DT_GNU_HASH`
 	`DT_FLAGS`
 		`DF_ORIGIN`